MoonEater0912/MoonEater0912.github.io/_posts/2025-08-22-FrenchPhilosophyIntellectuals.md

 - Revue des Sciences Philosophiques et Théologiques
 - Revue Internationale de Philosophie

 I kept the authors having at least 2 publication recordings during 1950 - 1989 as samples.
-After cleaning and normalizing authors' names (really a HUGE task), I collected author metadata (gender, nationality, birth/death year/place, employer/institution) from [WikiData](https://www.wikidata.org/wiki/Wikidata:Main_Page) and [BNF](https://data.bnf.fr), using Python.
+After cleaning and normalizing authors' names (really a HUGE task), I collected author metadata (gender, nationality, birth/death year/place, employer/institution) from [WikiData](https://www.wikidata.org/wiki/Wikidata:Main_Page) and [BNF](https://data.bnf.fr) (which is usually linked with IdRef and ISNI), using Python.
+There are about one fourth of my samples of whom the metadata is unaccessible from WikiData or BNF.
+For these cases, I tried to have their gender, birth date/place and institution from other sources, like obituaries, footnotes in their publications, interview recording, online philosophy encyclopedias, etc.

+But still, there are some authors whose metadata I cannot find, even though I know exactly what they studied, translated, and published.
+It is sad, as it feels as if they, as intellectuals, have entirely disappeared from human history of ideas.
+I even found the LinkedIn or Facebook accounts of some of them, witnessing their passion for art, writing and life, only to later realize that they had passed away just a few years ago.
+In the future, I hope to compile profiles and a database documenting the works and thoughts details of the overlooked philosophers.

-I plan to analyze the dataset from 3 layers:
+For the next step, I plan to analyze this dataset from 3 layers:
 - Population layer: analyzing biographical and institutional data
 - Document layer: looking at the semantic and topic transform through the 40 years, especially the comparion of before and after 1968
 - Intersection layer: dynamically mapping the conceptual relevance network with authors' social space positions